chamuco/respin/README.md

 # respin
 Tool to backup and clone Ubuntu or Debian distros

-respin
-Respin Tool for Backing Up and Cloning Your Ubuntu System

 Confirmed to work on the following distros:

 Ubuntu 10.04 - 32/64 bit Ubuntu 10.04 - 32/64 bit CLI Server Ubuntu 12.04 - 32 bit Ubuntu 14.04 - 32/64 bit (with the Macbuntu desktop environment) Xubuntu 14.04 - 32/64 bit